Abdominal surface anatomy can be described when viewed from in front of the abdomen in 2 ways:

 In pes cavus, as the height of th...

-The ankle joint forms the articulation between the foot and the leg.
+The ankle joint (also known as the tibiotalar joint or talocrural joint) forms the articulation between the foot and the leg.
 It is a primary hinge synovial joint lined with hyaline cartilage.

-The ankle joint is comprised of the tibia, fibula, talus, and calcaneus as well as the supporting ligaments, muscles and neurovascular bundles. ...
+The ankle joint is comprised of the tibia, fibula and talus as well as the supporting l...

 The annulus fibrosus surrounds the nucleus polposus and together they form the intervertebral disc.